Iwata, Shizuoka: Other

 Near the north exit of JR Iwata Station is the Great Camphor tree of Zendo-ji.
 Believed to be 700 years old, it was once within the grounds of a Buddhist temple called Zendo-ji.
 Its height is 18.3 meters and its diameter at chest height is 2.87 meters.
 The root structure bulges out of the ground creating a second level, and the circumference at the portion touching the surface is 32.9 meters.

+The upper and lower shrines of Shinto Shusei, a Confucian Shinto sect founded in 1849 by Nitta Kuniteru, are located in Iwata.